svenssonaxel/rondb-docker/README.md

 ## TODO

 - Add API nodes
-- Add dynamic Docker memory allocation; the more ndbds we have, the more memory each ndbd container requires
 - Avoid running everything twice with 2 mysqlds
 - Are env files even needed in this image?
   - Add ndb-cluster-connection-pool-nodeids as env to Dockerfile